List

 Roker: St Andrew's: A handsome church ("Cathedral of the Arts and Crafts movement") with many A&C masterpieces, including a ceiling mural by Macdonald Gill executed with Tor's assistance (reportedly).
 (Thanks to Ruth Burgess for supplying the photo and information about this exceptional church)

-Hereford: All Saints: Important location for Tor windows and open all day as a café: 6 windows: fair to excellent - (e) 4 lights Annunciation, Nativity, Crucifixion, Expulsion from Eden 1933, (e) 5 lights Virgin and Child with St Martin of Tours, St George 1933, (e) 3 lights St Anthony the Hermit 1947*, (s) gallery window Nativity with children 1944*, (s) clerestory 2 windows SS Joseph & David.(*These pictures courtesy of and copyright © Dr. John Salmon, with thanks)
+Hereford: All Saints: Important location for Tor windows and open all day as a café: 6 windows: (e) 4 lights Annunciation, Nativity, Crucifixion, Expulsion from Eden 1933, (lady chapel) 5 lights, detail, Virgin and Child with St Martin of Tours, St George 1933, (e) 3 lights St Anthony the Hermit 1947, (s) gallery window Nativity with children 1944, (s) clerestory 2 windows SS Joseph & David.

-Whitstable: All Saints: 2 light window (s) SS Christopher & Anne 1927: v.good.
+Whitstable: All Saints: 2 light window (s) SS Christopher & Anne 1927.

-Bromley: SS Peter & Paul: Several 50s windows made for the postwar reconstruction - (e) 3 lights 1953: good, (n) 2 lights with rose 1959: v.good, 4 lancets in children's chapel (n): fair.
-Note also baptistry window (s) by Clare Dawson, Tor's student and friend.
+Bromley: SS Peter & Paul: Several 50s windows made for the postwar reconstruction - (e) 3 lights 1953, (n) 2 lights with rose 1959 [browse details], lancets in children's chapel 1, 2, 3, 4 (n).
+Also baptistry window (s) by Clare Dawson, Tor's student and friend; [browse details].(Photos copyright © Dr. John Salmon)

 Fulham:

-All Saint's, Putney Bridge Road: Virgin &
+All Saints, Putney Bridge Road: Virgin

-Child and scenes from Christ's early life:
+& Child and scenes from Christ's early life: 1938 details:

-Grange Park: St Peter's: (All pictures courtesy of and copyright © Dr. John Salmon) Very many late-period Tor windows here but some not her best: clerestory windows 1957-60: (n) 1, 2, 3, 4 and (s) 5, 6, 7, 8, ,chancel windows Scenes from Life of Christ 1960-3: (n) 1, 2 and (s) 3, 4 : , Lady chapel (n) "And Mary hath chosen that good part", 10 small windows on Saints themes (n), (w), (s) 1966-73, perhaps including Tor's last window.
+Grange Park: St Peter's: (All photos copyright © Dr. John Salmon) Very many late-period Tor windows here: clerestory windows 1957-60: (n) 1, 2, 3, 4 and (s) 5, 6, 7, 8, ,chancel windows Scenes from Life of Christ 1960-3: (n) 1, 2 and (s) 3, 4 : , Lady chapel (n) "And Mary hath chosen that good part", 10 small windows on Saints themes (n), (w), (s) 1966-73, perhaps including Tor's last window.
 If the inscription is by Tor, she was at least 82 at the time.
 Also 2, 3, 4, 5, 6, 7, 8, 9, 10

 Munster Square, near Gt.
 Portland Street: In the crypt, now a youth club, are many windows from St Augustine's Haggerston (see item above).
-Poorly lit and hard to photograph, the Saints series made the national press for its mixture of sacred and secular themes: St Anne (+ detail + another), St Leonard (+ detail + another), St Michael (+ detail), St Augustine (+ detail), St George, St Joseph (+ detail + another), Crowning of BVM, Madonna & child (+ detail + another).(All pictures courtesy of and copyright © Dr. John Salmon)
+Poorly lit and hard to photograph, the Saints series made the national press for its mixture of sacred and secular themes: St Anne , St Leonard , St Michael, St Augustine, St George, St Joseph, Crowning of BVM, Madonna & child .
+(All photos copyright © Dr. John Salmon)

 Victoria & Albert Museum: Two small panels in archives: Virgin and child, St Anthony preaching to fishes (roundel).(Both pictures courtesy of and copyright © Victoria & Albert Museum)

-Putney: Christ the King, Polish Church (RC) previously St John the Evangelist: N Chapel (e) Nativity, 3 lights 1951 (new information courtesy of Robert Eberhard)
+Putney: Christ the King, Polish Church (RC) previously St John the Evangelist: N Chapel (e) Nativity, 3 lights 1951 (information courtesy of Robert Eberhard) Details: 1, 2, 3, 4, 5, 6, (All photos copyright © Dr. John Salmon) 7 (© E.Denim)

 Clippesby: St Peter's: Tor's first commission: "Suffer little children ..." c.1919: excellent example of early style.
 Detail of Mary.
-(All pictures courtesy of and copyright © Dr. John Salmon)

 Quidenham: